bptstbn/shifumi/DataEng/Data_Engeneering.md

 - Principal Component analysis in order to compress images

-!!TODO!! need to check which datasets are the same !!TODO!! which resolution do these datasets have
 Datasets:
 - cgi
   - [Rock Paper Scissors Dataset](https://www.kaggle.com/datasets/sanikamal/rock-paper-scissors-dataset) animated hands, white background, from above